-Students are required to take three core courses and four advanced degree academic courses in the first two years of the program.
+Students are required to take two core courses and four advanced degree academic courses in the first two years of the program.
 Deepening personal and professional integration, social analysis, theological reflection, and qualitative research methodology are emphasized through the coursework.
-The primary objectives of the coursework are the development of the student's ability to relate theory and practice with respect to her/his practice in ministry, the articulation of a coherent theology of ministry, and the identification and design of the DMin thesis proposal.
+The primary objective of the coursework is the development of the student's ability to relate theory and practice with respect to her/his practice in ministry, the articulation of a coherent theology of ministry, and the identification and design of the DMin thesis proposal.
 In order to complete the four advanced degree electives, students may enroll in regular advanced degree courses (i.e., 5000/6000 level), or take reading and research courses (i.e., 7000 level).
 However, if the student is completing these courses from a distance, they must be taken as reading and research courses (i.e., 7000 level), depending on the availability of faculty.
 Courses also may be taken at another recognized university (see §2.18).
-Those taken at another institution must receive prior approval by the DMin Director and the Academic Committee of the CSM.
-Furthermore, the instructor must have the equivalency of either a Full or Associate graduate faculty appointment with the Graduate Centre for Theological Studies.
-The costs of such courses are the responsibility of the student and are not included in DMin program tuition fees, unless the course is taken at an affiliate college during the Fall/Winter semester.
+Those taken at another institution must receive prior approval from the student's College Faculty Advisor and the DMin Director.
+Furthermore, the instructor must have the equivalency of either a full or associate graduate (advanced degree) faculty appointment with the Graduate Centre for Theological Studies.
+The costs of such courses are the responsibility of the student and are not included in DMin program tuition fees, unless the course is taken at an affiliate college during the Fall/Winter semesters.